rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Looking at cognitive aspects these translate to understanding computations in ways that are not possible without FP.

-FP a niche,  I think FP has a stable niche place in programming.
+FP is a niche,  I think FP has a stable niche place in programming.
 Correctness and understanding of computations are problems almost nobody in the industry cares about.
 This reminds me of a Terry Pratchett Disk World character: Esmerelda (Granny) Weatherwax